LGrunewa7301/LGrunewa7301.github.io/Linnea-main.md

 ## Algae Bay & Hydroponics

 Algae is full of potassium, iron, magnesium, many B complex vitamins, and vitamin C. It grows in vats perfectly well and it helps to make gelatin.
 Once we get on our feet on Mars, we could send in an algae and hydroponics bay.
-(Bonus: Boba is made with seaweed and algae.
-If we get tea onto Mars we can have boba tea!)

 Hydroponics has come a long way and can help bring variety to the Martian diet by allowing us to grow Earth vegtables and herbs, along with cotton to help replace clothing and sheets.
 In the hydroponic water we can raise fish, because the fish help plants to grow and the plants help the fish to grow.